 What’s more, there are ways that you can take your use of adjectives one step further.
 One way to do so is by using coordinate adjectives.
 But what are coordinate adjectives, and how do they work?
 Keep reading to find out and to see examples of coordinate adjectives in action.

-The Basics: What Are Coordinate Adjectives?
+What Are Coordinate Adjectives?

 Let’s start with a recap of what simple adjectives are.